Julickobandito/task9/README.md

  ./finder.sh "ber"

-"ber" is an example of filter for files that contain "ber" in names of files.
+"ber" is an example of filter for files that contain "ber" in content of files.